jwl-7/c0de_gr1nd/python_explanations/roman_to_integer.md

     result = 0
     prev = 0
     ```
-3. Loop over each symbol in the string from right -> left
+3. Loop over each symbol in the string from [right -> left]
     ```python
     for char in s[::-1]:
     ```
-4. Implement Rule #1 - When a symbol appears after a larger symbol, it is subtracted
+4. Rule #1 &mdash; When a symbol appears after a larger symbol, it is subtracted
     ```python
     if roman[char] < prev:
         result -= roman[char]
     ```
-5. Implement Rule #2 - When a symbol appears before a larger symbol, it is added
+5. Implement Rule #2 &mdash; When a symbol appears before a larger symbol, it is added
     ```python
     else:
         result += roman[char]